Mc-Zen/quill/quill.typ

 ///             Signature: `(gate, draw-params).`
 /// - draw-function (function): Drawing function that produces the displayed content.
 ///             Signature: `(gate, draw-params).`
+/// - labels (array, dictionary): One or more labels to add to the gate.
+A label consists
+///             of a dictionary with entries for the keys `content` (the label content),
+///             `position` (2d alignment specifying the position of the label) and
+///             optionally `offset` (an array of two lengths, ratios or relative
+///             lengths).
+///
 /// - data (any): Optional additional gate data.
 This can for example be a dictionary
 ///             storing extra information that may be used for instance in a custom
 ///             `draw-function`.